You’ve got the gym on lock-down…

 The full review can be found below, but the Nike difference is prevalent in one of their most popular shoes.

-Flywire technology ensures a secure fit over the top of your feet, while mesh in the heel and ankle provides breathability to help keep you cool.
+Flywire technology ensures a secure fit over the top of your feet, while mesh in the heel and ankle makes them breathable to help keep you cool.

 Check out the entire breakdown under “Top Deadlift Shoes Reviewed.”